 Gender equality is essential to Wyoming.
 Nonetheless, even in the Equality State, you’d be hard-pressed to find a woman who has not been harassed or diminished in the workplace.
 If our legislators are our representatives, then they must be representative of us.
 This is about more than inept adjectives like “far right” or “progressive.”

-They must be representative of our respect and love for one another.
+We are a free people whose inherent power comes from above and representation of us should be not just on issues, but on our respect and love for one another.
 Additionally, the correction must be as public as the offense.
 Although senior leadership has the ability to carry out private reprimand, they must consider transparency and the message their actions also send to the citizens of our state, including women who want to have a bigger voice on the issues that impact them.
 (See the Legislature’s sexual harassment policy, beginning on page 24 of the Management Council Policies)

 Women in Wyoming are vastly underrepresented in local and state-level elected offices, especially on our county commissions and in our State Legislature, where there are just 14 women out of the 90 members of the House and Senate.
 A recent report by RepresentWomen gave Wyoming a grade of “D” for its representation by women.